chimney regulations and laws in colorado

 Broomfield

-Broomfield follows the 2021 International Codes and the 2023 National Electrical Code to enforce chimney safety.
-Annual inspections and cleaning are required to prevent hazards such as creosote buildup or structural damage.
-Chimneys must be inspected at least once a year for soundness and correct clearances.
-Permits are mandatory for construction, alterations, or repairs, ensuring compliance with the city’s updated regulations.
+Broomfield adheres to the 2021 International Codes and the 2023 National Electrical Code to ensure chimney safety.
+Annual inspections and cleaning are required to prevent hazards such as creosote buildup and structural damage.
+Chimneys must be inspected at least once a year to ensure soundness and proper clearances.
+Permits are required for construction, alterations, or repairs to ensure compliance with thecity’ss updated regulations.

 chimney regulations in broomfield